How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Computing the Manipulation Potential of Voting Rules

-Majority consistency (and therefore Condorcet consistency) indeed implies biranking majority consistency.
-To see the reverse is false, consider Coombs' Rule, which is defined analogously to Instant Runoff ($\irun$) except in each round, instead of the candidate with the least top-choice votes, the candidate with the most bottom-choice votes is eliminated.
+Consequently, all of our impossibility results below for biranking-majority-consistent rules apply to runoff rules. \Cref{prop:runoff-biranking} also demonstrates that biranking majority consistency is strictly weaker than majority (and therefore Condorcet) consistency.
+As an example, consider Coombs' Rule, which is the runoff rule that in each round, the candidate with the most bottom-choice votes is eliminated (\ie, $\score^t_j=\mathbb[j\neq t]$ for all $t \in \{1,\ldots,\ncand\}$ and $j \in \{1,\ldots,t\}$).
 Using this rule, even if a majority of voters agree on their top-choice candidate, this candidate can get eliminated if the same group of voters disagree about their bottom choices; however, this will not happen if they all submit the same ranking.
 Hence, Coombs' Rule is biranking-majority-consistent but not majority-consistent.